Collinsonia canadensis L.

 Fruits - Dry schizocarps, usually consisting of a solitary globose nutlet to 2.5 mm diameter, this glabrous, smooth and shiny, brown.

 Origin - Native to the U.S.

-Other info. - This striking and unmistakable species is found mostly in the eastern half of the Ozark Division, which is at the far western extent of its natural range.
-The flowers are beautiful in intricate detail, and the flowers and foliage both emit a pleasant lemony fragrance.
+Other info. - This striking and unmistakable species is found in Missouri mostly in the eastern half of the Ozark Division.
+Missouri lies at the far western extent of the plant's natural range, which extends eastward to coastal areas and also into Canada.
+The flowers are beautiful in intricate detail, with deeply fringed lower petal lips and strongly exserted stamens and style.
+The inflorescence emits a pleasant lemony fragrance.
 Steyermark noted that the roots have been used to alleviate kidney ailments, and numerous medicinal applications were practiced by Native Americans.

 Photographs taken at Johnson's Shut-Ins State Park, Reynolds County, MO, 8-20-2013; also at Royal Gorge near Ketcherside Mountain, Iron County, MO, 8-26-2016 (SRTurner).